Euler systems and relative Satake isomorphism: Construction of Euler systems

 Since we are constructing motivic classes using cycles, we should limit our deformations to the self-dual setting.
 Therefore, it seems necessary to take $\mb{T}=\U(1)$, defined with respect to a CM extension $E/F$.
 To satisfy the conditions in \S\ref{sec:Spherical}, we must restrict our attention to split primes.
 The result is a split anticyclotomic Euler system, in the sense of \cite{JNS}.

 We now explain the content of Corollary~\ref{cor:Abstract} in a few cases.
 In each case, we need to specify the data of an embedding of reductive groups $\iota:\mb{H}\hookrightarrow\mb{G}$ and a character $\nu:\mb{H}\to\U(1)$.
 The latter is used to specify the $\U(1)$-bundle over $\mb{X}$.
-In all cases, the local spherical variety appears in the table \cite[Appendix A]{SakSpherical}, so they have been verified to satisfy the combinatorial conditions alluded to in \S\ref{ss:HomogeneousCase}.
+In most cases, the local spherical variety appears in the table \cite[Appendix A]{SakSpherical}, so they have been verified to satisfy the combinatorial conditions alluded to in \S\ref{ss:HomogeneousCase}.
+The exception is the twisted Friedberg--Jacquet case, where we derive analogoues of Sakellaridis's results ourselves.